munkycool/munkycool/README.md

 # Website

 - Really?
 Honestly I'm shocked that you think I know HTML and Javascript well enough to build a website.
 I do have a site, munkycool.com, but I still don't know much coding.
-Might be a problem in the future, but I've heard good things about ChatGPT.
+Might be a problem in the future, but I've heard good things about ChatGPT and GitHub Copilot.

 # Thanks for looking at the best page on GitHub